anton-freyberg/export-problems/README.md

 # HOW TO RUN
 * Install requirements.
 * Open problemDetails.py file and insert your envrironment URL and your API token with problems.read scope.
-* Choose the timeframe from which you want query problems starting now.
+* In problemDetails.py, choose the timeframe from which you want query problems starting now.
 Default is the last 6 hours.

 ⚠️ This is **not** a official Dynatrace script